Essential Guide to Korea: Emergency Numbers and Medical Services for Foreigners

 Why is it more expensive for tourists?

-Clinic Visit: A local might pay $10 for a cold consultation, but a tourist will likely pay $30 to $60 (40,000 - 80,000 KRW).
+- Clinic Visit: A local might pay $10, but a tourist will likely pay $30 to $60 (40,000 - 80,000 KRW).

-Emergency Room (ER) Costs: This is the most significant difference.
-In Korea, there is an "Emergency Medical Care Facility Fee."
-For uninsured foreigners, this fee alone can start at around $100 to $150 (130,000 - 200,000 KRW) just for entering the ER.
+- ER Entry Fee: This is the most significant difference.
+The "Emergency Medical Care Facility Fee" for uninsured foreigners can start at $100 to $150 (130,000 - 200,000 KRW) just for entering the ER.

-Total ER Bill: If you require blood tests, X-rays, or CT scans, your total bill can easily range from $200 to $500 USD. #### Traveler’s Insurance is Mandatory Because of these "Full Price" charges, we strongly recommend purchasing travel insurance before arriving in Korea.
+- Total ER Bill: If you require blood tests, X-rays, or CT scans, your total bill can range from $200 to $500 USD.

-Keep Your Documents: Always ask for and keep your Receipt (Yeong-su-jeung) and Medical Certificate (Jin-dan-seo) to claim reimbursement from your insurance provider back home.
+Always ask for and keep your Receipt (Yeong-su-jeung) and Medical Certificate (Jin-dan-seo) to claim reimbursement back home.
+Large hospitals accept international cards, but small clinics may prefer cash or local cards.

 7. Conclusion: Safety First for an Unforgettable Trip